GetPoplog/Seed/README.md

 ```

 When the script finishes successfully, it will install Poplog into `/usr/local/poplog`.

-Although this is simple, it does not give you much chance to see what is going on
+Although this 1-line script is easy to use, it does not give you much chance to see
-or make any changes.
-If you want more control over what it does or change where it
+what is going on or make any changes.
+If you know a bit about Linux commands and
+want more control over what it does (e.g. change where it installs the software)
-installs the software, try the "make" based installation method.
+then try the next "make" based installation method.

 ### More flexible install using make